 Locust Creek Covered Bridge State Historic SiteLaclede

-Locust Creek Covered Bridge, built in 1868, once housed the nation's first transcontinental road, Route 8.
-Today, it is the longest of the four remaining bridges measuring 151 feet.
+Locust Creek Covered Bridge, built in 1868, became a link in one of the nation's earliest transcontinental roads.
+Today, it is the longest of Missouri's four remaining covered bridges, measuring 151 feet.
+The bridge was built out of white pine using the Howe-truss system, named for William Howe, who patented the design in 1840.

 Harry S Truman Birthplace State Historic SiteLamar